Skip to main content

 Contact: Brendan Daly/Nadeam Elshami/Drew Hammill, 202-226-7616

-Washington, D.C. — Speaker Nancy Pelosi, House Leaders, Committee Chairs and newer Members of Congress held an enrollment ceremony in the Rayburn Room of the Capitol this morning to sign the revised Health Care and Education Reconciliation Act and send it to President Obama for his signature into law.
-The House passed the bill last night, which completes Congressional work on health insurance reform, by a vote of 220 to 207; the Senate passed it yesterday afternoon by a vote of 56 to 43.
+Washington, D.C. – Speaker Nancy Pelosi, House Leaders, Committee Chairs, and Members of Congress delivered remarks this afternoon in the Capitol at an enrollment ceremony to sign the Wall Street Reform and Consumer Protection Act and send it to President Obama for his signature.
+The House passed the bill on June 30 by a vote of 237 to 192; the Senate passed it this afternoon by a vote of 60 to 39.
+Below are the Speaker’s remarks.

 Issues:Health Care